 Students in the Department of Counseling are admitted into a particular concentration and format (if applicable) and are expected to complete all degree requirements within that classification.
-Students desiring to add, remove, or transfer concentrations or formats must apply in writing for a concentration and/or format change to the master's program office no later than two weeks prior to term start.
+Students desiring to add, remove, or transfer concentrations or formats must apply in writing for a concentration and/or format change to the master's program office no later than one month prior to term start.
+Requests will be considered with respect to available seat space in the desired concentration and/or format and depending on course availability.
 If granted, students will not be permitted a second concentration or format change at a later date.